thrackle-io/rules-engine/docs/userGuides/rules/SANCTION-ORACLE.md

 1. The processor will receive the ID of the sanction-oracle rule set in the application handler.
 2. The processor will receive the address that is to be checked in the oracle.
-3. The processor will will determine the type of oracle based on the rule id.
+3. The processor will determine the type of oracle based on the rule id.
 4. The processor will then call the oracle address to check if the address is sanctioned (not allowed to perform the current transaction).
-If address is restricted the transaction will revert.
+If the address is restricted the transaction will revert.

 ###### *see [ERC20RuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20RuleProcessorFacet.sol) -> checkOraclePasses*